Middle & Upper School renovation

 Focused study & support spaces

-Designed for focus and decompression, our reservable study rooms offer low-stimulation environments where students can complete work or receive one-on-one support.
+Designed for focus and decompression, our reservable study rooms will offer low-stimulation environments where students can complete work or receive one-on-one support.
 Equipped with soft lighting, acoustic control, and visual supports, these spaces are ideal for students to block out distractions.

 Built-in movement

-With intentional breaks built into the daily schedule, students develop self-awareness around their physical and emotional states.
-These structured opportunities for movement and recovery support self-regulation, reduce stress, and enhance focus—key components of executive functioning and overall well-being.
+With intentional breaks built into the daily schedule, students will develop self-awareness around their physical and emotional states.
+These structured opportunities for movement and recovery will support self-regulation, reduce stress, and enhance focus—key components of executive functioning and overall well-being.

-Flexible lounge zones and common areas around the building invite students to collaborate, participate in clubs, and form meaningful friendships.
-These intentional environments help students develop the peer relationships that support both academic success and personal growth.
+Flexible lounge zones and common areas around the building will invite students to collaborate, participate in clubs, and form meaningful friendships.
+These intentional environments will help students develop the peer relationships that support both academic success and personal growth.

 Our faculty & staff